 It is important to note that high schools in the United States are comprehensive.
 This means that anyone and everyone can attend them regardless of race, class, or religion.
 This is in stark contrast to the European model with its influence on class distinction.
 This emphasis on being comprehensive partial explains the wide variety of courses offered in high school.
 Different students have different needs and high schools must address this.

-Secondary education has come from something was for the elite to now being something that is essential required by law.
+Secondary education has come from something was for the elite to now being something that is essentially required by law.
 This slow transformation has a great deal to do with concepts of equality and even public funding.
-With the idea of equality and tax dollars high schools have never flourished.
+With the idea of equality and tax dollars, high schools have never flourished.